mattermost/docs/source/administration/migrating.rst

 .. note:: For larger imports, particularly those where you have used the `slack-advanced-exporter tool` to add Slack post attachments to the archive or the Corporate Export file, it is recommended to import the Slack data using the `CLI <https://docs.mattermost.com/administration/migrating.html#migrating-from-slack-using-the-mattermost-cli>`__.

-1. Generate a Slack "Export" file from **Slack > Administration > Workspace Settings > Import/Export Data > Export > Start Export**.
+1. Generate a Slack export file from **Slack > Administration > Workspace Settings > Import/Export Data > Export > Start Export**.
 Alternatively, use the Slack Corporate Export file after receiving it from Slack.

 2. In Mattermost go to **Team Settings > Import > Import from Slack**.
-Team Admin or System Admin role is required to access this menu option.
+Team Admin or System Admin permission is required to access this menu option.

 3. Click **Select file** to upload Slack export file and click **Import**.